Aaron Nava

 The Build

 It started with Spotify.
 I inherited the account and immediately saw what it could become.
+Not a project client.
+A partner.
 I grew it from a single relationship into a full Social AOR partnership.
-When the opportunity came to lead the launch of Viva Latino — one of Spotify's most significant platform initiatives at the time — we were ready.
+When the opportunity came to lead the launch of Viva Latino, we were ready.
 Not because we got lucky.
-Because we'd spent months positioning ourselves as the only logical choice.
+Because we’d spent months earning the trust that made us the only logical choice.

 Integrating